 How do you handle remote versus in-office visibility differences?

 This is one of the strongest arguments for signal-based recognition in hybrid teams.
 All five channels are digital and timezone-agnostic.
-PR review depth looks the same whether someone is in London or San Francisco, and incident response timestamps do not care about geography.
+PR review depth looks the same whether someone is in London or San Francisco, and incident response timestamps don't care about geography.
 Traditional in-person recognition rewards whoever is physically visible to leadership.
 Signal-based recognition normalizes location by design.
-Teams with significant remote populations often see the most dramatic shift in distribution after deploying the queue.
+Teams with significant remote populations often see the most dramatic shift in distribution after deploying the queue — the engineers who were invisible because they weren't in the room become visible because their work leaves a trace.

 What about new team members who lack historical data?

-New hires start with a recognition debt of zero and enter a grace period — typically 30 days — where their signals are collected but excluded from ranking.
-This avoids two failure modes: unfairly buried (not enough data to score well) or unfairly elevated (debt boost would lift them artificially before they have had time to contribute).
+New hires start with a recognition debt of zero and enter a grace period — typically 30 days — where signals are collected but excluded from ranking.
+This avoids two failure modes: unfairly buried (not enough data to score well) and unfairly elevated (debt boost would lift them artificially before they've had time to contribute).
 After the grace period, they enter the queue normally.
-Track new-hire inclusion separately for the first two quarters to confirm onboarding is not creating recognition gaps of its own.
+Track new-hire inclusion separately for the first two quarters to confirm onboarding isn't creating recognition gaps of its own.

 Can the system detect if someone is gaming their Jira velocity?

 The 40% cap on self-generated signals limits how much Jira inflation can move the score.
-Beyond the cap, cross-referencing velocity against PR review activity and peer mentions is the natural check: someone closing 40 tickets a sprint with zero peer recognition and no meaningful code reviews is an anomaly, not a top contributor.
-When the three signals diverge that hard — high Jira, low GitHub, zero Slack — flag it for manual review instead of letting the score stand.
+Beyond the cap, cross-referencing velocity against PR review activity and peer mentions is the natural check.
+Someone closing 40 tickets a sprint with zero peer recognition and no substantive code reviews is an anomaly, not a top contributor.
+When the three signals diverge that hard — high Jira, low GitHub, zero Slack — flag it for manual review rather than letting the score stand.

 How much engineering time does this take to build?

-A minimal version with two channels — GitHub PR reviews and Slack peer mentions — runs roughly two weeks for a single engineer who knows the APIs.
-The full five-channel implementation with scoring normalization, the debt calculator, and a dashboard takes four to six weeks.
-Most of the time goes into the API integrations and edge cases — rate limits, data gaps, org membership changes — not the scoring logic itself.
-Start with the two-channel version.
-Run it in shadow mode for a month.
+A minimal two-channel version (GitHub PR reviews + Slack peer mentions) runs roughly two weeks for a single engineer who knows the APIs.
+The full five-channel implementation with cohort normalization, the debt calculator, and a Slack digest takes four to six weeks.
+Most of the time goes into API integrations and edge cases — rate limits, org membership changes, data gaps around holidays — not the scoring logic itself.
+Start with two channels.
+Run shadow mode for a month.
 Add channels based on which gaps the shadow data exposes.

 Recognition at scale is not a willpower problem.[2]
 It is a system problem.
 The queue does not decide who deserves praise.
 It surfaces the signal, corrects for debt, and hands the decision back to a human with better information than any single brain could gather alone.

 Start with two channels.
 Run it in shadow mode.
 The first weekly queue will surprise you.
-That moment of "I had no idea" is the proof the system is doing what it was built to do.
+That moment of "I had no idea" is the proof the system is doing what it was built to do — not replacing judgment, but giving it better inputs.